The Snake Pit: Production

 Gene Tierney was the first choice to play the role of Virginia, but was replaced by de Havilland when Tierney became pregnant.

 When the book The Snake Pit was still in galleys, the president of Random House, Bennett Cerf, showed it to his friend Anatole Litvak, who bought the rights.
 Litvak was born in Kiev to Lithuanian Jewish parents and learned filmmaking in Leningrad.
 He began his career as a director with films in Berlin, Paris, and London.
 Moving to the United States, Litvak became known as the most prominent director of films with antifascist sentiment.
 Most notably, he directed Confessions of a Nazi Spy in 1939, alerting American audiences to the rise of Hitler.
 When the United States entered the war, Litvak enlisted in the U.S. Army and co-directed with Frank Capra the Why We Fight films, which Capra produced.
 In his contact with men who had survived combat, Litvak became interested in the psychiatric treatment of veterans and the plight of the mentally ill.
 After buying the rights to The Snake Pit, Litvak sold them to Darryl F. Zanuck at Twentieth Century-Fox.
 Zanuck had produced films with social conscience, most notably The Grapes of Wrath and Gentleman's Agreement.
 With The Snake Pit, Zanuck added mental patients to Jews and the poor as groups left out of the American dream.

 Director Litvak insisted upon three months of grueling research.
 He demanded that the entire cast and crew accompany him to various mental institutions and to lectures by leading psychiatrists.
 He did not have to convince de Havilland, who threw herself into the research with an intensity that surprised even those who knew her well.
-She watched carefully each of the procedures then in vogue, including hydrotherapy and electric shock treatments.
+Her interest derived in part from having had a childhood friend who was hospitalized with schizophrenia.
+De Havilland watched carefully each of the procedures then in vogue, including hydrotherapy and electric shock treatments.
 When permitted, she sat in on long individual therapy sessions.
 She attended social functions, including dinners and dances with the patients.
 In fact, after the film's release, when columnist Florabel Muir questioned in print whether any mental institution actually "allowed contact dances among violent inmates," Muir was surprised by a telephone call from de Havilland, who assured her she had attended several such dances herself.
 Much of the film was filmed in the Camarillo State Mental Hospital in California.

 Litvak was an early adopter and master of the whip pan scene transition device, and used it no fewer than eight times in this film.